Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Gaussian Example: Privacy can provably help fairness

 While we later show how to estimate CD from various distributions, including synthetic Gaussian mixtures and real datasets, we first provide clean insights into how different input distributions affect the fairness–privacy–accuracy trade-off using simple isotropic Gaussian examples.
-We define the conditional data distributions as follows: